Eschatologue/CM_wiki/docs/class/sorcerer/wild.md

 Your spellcasting can unleash surges of untamed magic.
 No more than once per turn, you can roll a d20 immediately after you cast a Sorcerer spell with a spell slot.
 If you roll a 20, roll on the Wild Magic Surge table to create a magical effect.

-If the magical effect is a spell, it is too wild to be affected by your Metamagic, and if it normally requires Concentration, it doesn’t require Concentration in this case; the spell lasts for its full duration.
+If the magical effect is a spell, it is too wild to be affected by your Metamagic, and if it normally requires Concentration, it doesn't require Concentration in this case; the spell lasts for its full duration.

 #### Wild Magic Surge
 | d100 | Effect |